alephcloud/hs-configuration-tools/README.md

 Sum types can not be used as configuration types in the same way as product types.
-The reason is that the nondeterminism in the choice of a term for the type is not restricted to the choosen constructor arguments but in addition there is non-determinism in the choice of the constructor, too.
+The reason is that the nondeterminism in the choice of a term for the type is not restricted to the chosen constructor arguments but in addition there is non-determinism in the choice of the constructor, too.

-An update function for a product type can be defined pointwise as a mapping from constructor parameters to values.
+An update function for a product type can be defined point-wise as a mapping from constructor parameters to values.
 An update for a sum type must take the constructor context into account.
 Moreover, when applied to a given default value the function may not be applicable at all if the default value uses a